Transparent heart icon with white outline and + sign.

 2020 / 136 pages

 A key skill for an artist to learn is how to draw without hurting yourself.
-And how to recover after hurting your have done yourself an overuse injury.
+And how to recover after you have done yourself an overuse injury.
 Even kids, if they are really into cartooning, can draw to the point of damaging themselves, whether that’s coming from doodling with bad posture hour after hour, or the result of overuse of the tendons in their wrist as they color and shade.

 This could be a very important book for some, but it is not one a kid is going to pick up on their own.
 Young folk all seem to think themselves invulnerable… until they aren’t.
 So this would be something a parent would have to read along with their teen, or read first to make the case for how it could be really helpful.
 In addition to a diagnostic function – putting a name to the pain – it also features exercises for hands and wrists, neck, chest, shoulders, and back, to help strengthen muscles to hopefully aid healing or prevent injury.
 This is a book I think many an artistic kid could benefit from, particularly if they keep pursuing their craft.

-There are no warnings needed for teens and up, and I can’t imagine younger kids want to pick it up (it is simple black and white drawings – no bright colors to invite them in).
+There are no warnings needed for teens and up, and I can’t imagine younger kids wanting to pick it up (it is simple black and white drawings – no bright colors to invite them in).
 However, for their sakes I will note that there are a couple of comic depictions of artists in pain – a guy holding his own, detached hand, for example – that you might not want to share with your toddler.

 Enjoyed this article?